Review and road test of the Mercedes-Benz E-Class Cabriolet

 Ten Second Review of the Mercedes-Benz E-Class Cabriolet

-Mercedes' E-Class Cabriolet brings an extra touch of class to the executive drop-top sector, a very cultured convertible that aims to set new standards for comfort and refinement in its segment.
-With the impressive built quality, slippery aerodynamics and high-tech engines, it's a tempting package for those wanting a drop-top to use all year round.
+Mercedes' improved E-Class Cabriolet brings an extra touch of class to the executive drop-top sector, a very cultured convertible that still sets the highest standards for comfort and refinement in its segment.
+With impressive built quality, slippery aerodynamics and high-tech engines, it's a tempting package for those wanting a drop-top to use all year round.

 On paper, a Mercedes might directly compete against products of other premium brands.
 Traditionally in the metal though, the aim has always been for the Three-Pointed Star to feel a class above.
 It isn't always the case, but one good example that springs to mind is this car, the Stuttgart brand's E-Class Cabriolet.
 It's primarily based on the striking Coupe variant and shares much the same engineering and drive characteristics.

 On paper, it's a direct rival for more expensive versions of drop-top BMW 4 Series or Audi A5 models.
 But live with one and the feeling you get is more of something that's an acceptable halfway house between cars like these and the kind of Bentley you'd really rather have.
-This time round, the appeal is strengthened by a more sophisticated 9-speed auto gearbox and the option of full-air suspension.
+With this time round, the appeal is strengthened by sharper looks, a most sophisticated cabin and extra mild hybrid tech.

 Design and Build

 When the soft top is up, the E-Class Cabriolet has a silhouette similar to that of the E-Class Coupe.
-A striking front section with a low-positioned diamond radiator grille and centrally located star, LED High Performance headlamps, a drawn-out bonnet with powerdomes and fully retractable side windows underline the more dynamic looks of this generation model.
+And it shares the latest changes made to that model.
+So there are flatter full-LED headlamps which sit either side of a re-styled 'A-shape' radiator grille which features chrome-plated dots, a single louvre and the Mercedes star in the centre.
 The fabric soft top is available in dark brown, dark blue, dark red or black.
 More importantly, it can be fully opened and closed in 20 seconds when travelling at a speed of up to 31mph and buyers can specify the AIRCAP electric draught-stop system and the AIRSCARF neck-level heating system.

 Market and Model

-Most E-Class Cabriolets will be sold in the £46,000 to £57,000 bracket - but you could pay up to £70,000 for the top E 53 AMG version.
-Before finally deciding on your variant, you might want to compare this model's value proposition with Mercedes' only slightly smaller C-Class Cabriolet: after all the two cars are virtually the same underneath.
+As before, E-Class Cabriolets will be sold in the £50,000 to £70,000 bracket.
+Before finally deciding, you might want to compare this model's value proposition with Mercedes' only slightly smaller C-Class Cabriolet: after all the two cars are virtually the same underneath.
 That's hard to do very accurately since a number of different engines are used in the two model line-ups.
 Both these Mercs do however, share the same four cylinder diesel engine: go for this and there'll be a likely premium around £12,500 to go from a C-Class Cabriolet to an E-Class Cabriolet.